| BRITISH COLUMBIA ARTISTS |

-The art school's Beaux Arts Ball was a long-running annual event.
-Each event had a different theme that was used for the menu, decorating the venue, and for costumes of the attendees.
-The first Ball was held nn October 19 1927 at The Ambassador, with a theme of Chinese.
+The second Beaux Arts Ball was held on October 19 1927 at The Ambassador, with a theme of Chinese.
 The City of Vancouver Archives has photographs of the event, and there is a review of it in the June 1928 issue of the Paint Box.
 Given that the them was Chinese, the Ogopogo looking down on the event as noted in a newspaper review was most likely a Chinese dragon.
 Two bibliographic references state incorrectly that the 1929 Ball was the first one.

 Rui Shearman in blackface as “Othello”